 Are There Different Types of Rosacea?

-- Phymatous rosacea – characterized by thickening and a rough or bumpy skin texture.
+- Phymatous Rosacea – characterized by thickening and rough or bumpy skin texture.

 What Causes Rosacea?